 The School of Forest Resources Library opened in Biltmore Hall.
 It later became the Natural Resources Library.

-NC State students hold a convocation on the Brickyard in the aftermath of U.S. expansion of the Vietnam War into Cambodia, and the death of four Kent State University students in Ohio.
-The following day, nearly 6,000 students from NC State and other colleges protest by marching on the State Capitol.
+NC State students held a convocation on the Brickyard in the aftermath of U.S. expansion of the Vietnam War into Cambodia, and the death of four Kent State University students in Ohio.
+The following day, nearly 6,000 students from NC State and other colleges protested by marching on the State Capitol.

 Biltmore Hall was built to house Teaching and Research and was named after the Biltmore Forest School, a forestry school near Biltmore Estate that was established by Dr. Carl Alvin Schenck.

-A single entrance to the library (from the Brickyard) is established for the first time.
+A single entrance to the library, from the Brickyard, was established for the first time.

-The new 11-story addition (North Tower) to the D.H.
-Hill Jr. Library opened
+The new 11-story addition, the North Tower, of the D.H.
+Hill Jr. Library opened.

-The Inter-Residence Council approves the construction of cooking spaces in all dorms, hoping to alleviate problems with students cooking illegally in their dorm rooms.
+The Inter-Residence Council approved the construction of cooking spaces in all dorms, hoping to alleviate problems with students cooking illegally in their dorm rooms.

-The Case Athletics Center opens, named after Everett N. Case, Men's Basketball coach from 1946 to 1965.
+The Case Athletics Center opened and was named after Everett N. Case, men's basketball coach from 1946 to 1965.

 The Swann Memorial Library of Chemistry was named for Dr. Ralph C. Swann, former head of chemistry, and was located in Dabney Hall.